Onchocerciasis Elimination Program for the Americas

 |Local health workers, including these men, have dedicated countless hours to eradicating onchocerciasis in their communities.|

-Since the disease is less widespread in the Americas than Africa, semiannual treatments with Mectizan® (ivermectin), donated by Merck, over many years can halt transmission of river blindness and improve health by reducing the presence of river blindness larvae in the human body.
+River blindness is less widespread in the Americas than in Africa.
+Semiannual treatments — in some cases up to four times annually — with Mectizan®(ivermectin, donated by Merck) over many years can halt disease transmission and improve health by reducing the presence of the parasite's larvae in the human body.

 Before OEPA started operations in 1993, only 41,911 treatments of Mectizan were administered throughout Latin America, vastly underserving the populations at risk.
 However, program efforts have increased distribution considerably.

-After several years of monitoring and evaluation of the program, in 2001, the Carter Center's International Task Force for Disease Eradication confirmed that river blindness could be eliminated from the Americas by treating 85 percent or more of infected people with semiannual doses of Mectizan.
+After several years of monitoring and evaluation of the program, in 2001, the Carter Center's International Task Force for Disease Eradication, in partnership with the World Health Organization, confirmed that river blindness could be eliminated from the Americas by treating 85 percent or more of infected people with semiannual doses of Mectizan.
+(Read the Final Report of the Conference on the Eradicability of Onchocerciasis.)

 |A woman in an onchocerciasis-endemic area takes a dose of Mectizan®.
 Like the rest of her community, she will be spared a future of blindness from this debilitating disease.|